 Even if their use is authorized, hands-free devices are not a safer option and are not recommended, as the simple act of talking on the phone or making a voice command is a source of distraction.

-If you do use a hands-free device, make sure the phone is solidly mounted on a support device, that it cannot interfere with driving manoeuvres or prevent any equipment from working properly (e.g. an air bag), and that it does not pose a risk of injury in the event of an accident.
+If you do use a hands-free device, we recommend that you solidly mount your phone on a support device.
+The phone must not interfere with driving manoeuvres or prevent any equipment from working properly (e.g. an air bag), and it must not pose a risk of injury in the event of an accident.

 In Québec, it is prohibited to surf the Web or check your emails while driving, even if you do so using a screen that was installed by the vehicle manufacturer.

 Authorized screens display information used for driving.
 Such screens are usually mounted on the dashboard, or on a console between the two front seats, and display a variety of information, such as:

 Other screens are authorized for drivers who carry out specialized activities, including:

 Whenever possible, use a device specifically designed for use in your vehicle